 How we help

-MAG reduces the risks associated with poorly managed state-held arms and ammunition, such as instability and armed violence, on communities.
+MAG reduces the risks associated with poorly managed state-held weapons and ammunition, such as instability and armed violence, on communities.
 We achieve this by helping to store arms in safer, appropriate buildings, training local security and defence force personnel in storing weapons and ammunition safely and securely, strengthening accountability and working towards weapons marking.
 A priority for the future is to provide capacity building for improved and safer management of ammunition stocks, including the destruction of dangerous and degraded ammunition.